The World’s New Sparkling Star

 The base wines crafted for our exclusive sparkling wine program are sourced from our most esteemed estate vineyards and are vinified separately in oak cask and barrel.
 Our cask program began in 2014 to correspond with the start of our sparkling wine program.
 The unique cask program offers optimal fermentation kinetics for our white wines.
 The yeast is meticulously selected by our winemaking team based on juice expression.
 Bâtonnage, the French term for stirring settled lees back into wine, is performed during primary fermentation.

 Our extensive barrel program further supports our commitment to terroir transparency and the art of blending.
 We work with a variety of different French coopers to achieve stylistic diversity that supports our quality goals while seamlessly integrating with each wine during maturation.
-We hand-select barrels representing a wide range of sizes, oak forests and toast levels, and oak casks.
+We hand-select barrels representing a wide range of sizes, oak forests and toast levels.
 Along with meticulous yeast selection and comprehensive micro-cru fermentation management, this intricate barrel program contributes yet another layer of complexity to our wines.
 In addition, we are holding on to reserve wines from the best vintages to utilize in our Multi-Vintage (M.V.) sparkling wines to maintain a house consistency and an unparalleled quality.

 The art of blending is the hallmark of the Domaine Serene winemaking philosophy.
 Our winemaking team consistently tastes individual casks and barrels of every lot each month throughout the barrel-aging process to determine ideal blends for our sparkling wines.
 A mastery of blending from hand-selected barrels allows our team to craft elegant, balanced and precise wines year after year and lends itself to crafting the most consistent, high-quality wines possible.